thycotic/ss-docs/architecture/rabbitmq/index.md

 ### Overview

-- This is the basic single-site deployment plus a hot standby
+- This is the basic single-site deployment plus a hot standby.

 - No HA design.